banner

 In the last days, calamities will strike the earth more than the world has never known.
 Unnamed disturbances in our galaxy will affect the earth.
 Famines and plagues will strike our planet more than those which came upon Egypt in the days of Moses.
 “In that day the LORD will punish the powers in the heavens above and the kings on the earth below” (Isaiah 24:21, NIV).
 What do these things mean?

 “In that day” most often describes a time in the distant future.
 God will capture “The kings on the earth below” (a possible reference to the Beast or Antichrist and the false prophet) and throw them alive into the Lake of Fire along with the other evil rulers on the earth.
 “The powers in the heavens” probably refer to Satan and his demons.
 God will lock Satan up in the abyss for 1,000 years, while Jesus rules and reigns in Jerusalem (Revelation 19:20, 20:2).
 For a complete discussion on this, read the last book of the Bible, the Revelation of Jesus Christ, particularly chapters 6-21.
-You may also want to read our Bible study lessons on Revelation starting December 26.
+You may also want to read our Bible study lessons on Revelation starting here.

 Will God totally destroy the earth and its inhabitants?
 Not quite.
 The LORD will come to Jerusalem’s defense in the latter days, as he would do for Judah when King Sennacherib of Assyria threatened to destroy her in 701 B.C.